kananigit/iiab-menu-plugin/readme.md

 Visit the created page and you will see the selected iiab menu items.

-# The instructions below are for the old IIAB Menuing where you can also configure the box/home page.
-The plugin works just fine in the new Menuing system if you are just concerned about wordpress.
+# The instructions below are for the old IIAB Menuing

-# The plugin also creates a menuItems.json file that can be used in configuring the original iiab server homepage
+You also automatically configure the box/home page when you save your selection of menu Items in the plugin.

-For now after you save the menu items selection in the plugin, it also creates a json file in /library/www/html/home
+When you save the menu items selection, it also creates a menuItems.json file in /library/www/html/home

 You have to slightly alter the index.html in the same directory- /library/www/html/home- for this to work.